hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 ./compliment.sh "Olivia Coleman" acting
 ```

-The quotes tell bash that "Olivia Coleman" is a single string, $1.
+The quotes tell bash that "Olivia Coleman" is a single string, `$1`.
 Olivia has enough accolades though, so go ahead and run the script with your name (just first or both first and last) and something you are good at!

 ## Naming variables

-My previous script was so short that it was easy to remember that $1 should be a name and $2 should be a skill.
+My previous script was so short that it was easy to remember that `$1` represents a name and `$2` represents a skill.
 However, most scripts are much longer may contain more positional parameters.
 To make it easier on yourself it is often a good idea to name your positional parameters.
 Here is the same script we just used but with named parameters.

 ```bash
 #!/bin/bash